 Unfortunately, he meets with an unfortunate and fatal accident before he reaches her and, to his great surprise, wakes up in the Dragon Ball universe as Yamcha!
 Being a Dragon Ball fan, he knows exactly what misery awaits him as Yamcha, so he takes matters into his own hands and vows to make Yamcha the strongest Dragon Ball character ever!

 The work contains examples of:

-- Can't Catch Up: Played with.
-He keeps up with Goku throught the Saiyan Saga but by the time Cell appears, Yamcha realizes he won't get much stronger and decides to focus on enjoying his life and wooing Bulma.
+- Can't Catch Up: He keeps up with Goku through the Saiyan Saga but by the time Cell appears, Yamcha realizes he won't get much stronger and decides to focus on enjoying his life.

 - Cosmic Chess Game: The ending reveals the entire thing was a board game between Gods of Destruction Beerus and Champa.

 - Defeat Means Friendship: Averted.
 Yamcha and Chiaotzu end their fight peacefully when the former reminds the latter of his love of Dragon Ball.